Shuvomoy/FranklinTheorems.jl/README.md

 ## Usage

-At the top of every markdown webpage you use this plugin for, include the line
+At the top of every markdown webpage (.md files) you use this plugin for, include the line
 ```latex
 \enabletheorems
 ```